 I always thought writing would just be a hobby for me and decided to write Christmas at the Vicarage when my dad was diagnosed with terminal cancer and I wanted to try to keep him alive through one of the characters

 (Bernie!).
 I self-published the book and was blown away when Lake Union approached me and offered me a book deal.
-I've since published three more books with them, and my latest book - Christmas by the Lighthouse - is due for release in September 2019.
+I've since published four more books with them.